Q. Where do you deliver/install?

 A. We mainly install our bike sheds within a 2 hour radius of Brighton and offer FREE installation and delivery within this zone.
 Since October 2016 we have been offering a flat pack product for self assembly, which means that we now reach the whole of the UK and can offer all of our products on pallets.

 Installation isn't included in the flat-pack service.
-The online prices remain the same due to the courier/pallet costs and additional pre-assembly which enables easy self assembly.
+The online prices remain the same due to the courier/pallet costs and additional pre-assembly which enables easy self assembly by the customer.

 Contact us with any questions if you require a bike shed and live outside our free delivery and installation zone.